ehsanmqn/spline-drawer/readme.md

 http://{server_ip}:{server_port}/spline/interpolate/
 ```
 You are able to use thease APIs using Postman or any other tools you usually use for this purpose.
 API documentations can
 be reached from [API Documentation](https://documenter.getpostman.com/view/5584679/TzCTaRNj).
-Furthermore a simple HTML form also prepared for each API.
+Furthermore, a simple HTML form also prepared for each API.
 For
 this mean you should open above links in your browser.

-As you didnt' provide a input template and test case, an [image](uploads/test.jpg) from the challenges document uploaded in the uploads folder.
+As you didnt' provide an input template and test case, I've uploaded an [image](uploads/test.jpg) from the challenges document in the [uploads](uploads) folder.
-In other to test APIs, I cut this image from the document and extract your selected points according to the image size.
+In order to test APIs, I cut this image from the document and extract your selected points according to the image size.
 You are free to use this image using following parameters.
 ```requirements.txt
 x: 282,286,335,252,256,259,244